Glynde: Power

 When Elphick's windmill was dismantled in 1867, the local farmers transferred their custom to the new steam mill built between Glynde station and Glynde Reach.

 Economy and tourism

 Glynde has an unusually large number of businesses for a small English village.
 In addition to the usual village shop, there is a staircase manufacturer in the old steam mill and a weighing equipment manufacturer in the old granary.

 Glynde has several tourist attractions.
 Many tourists are people walking on the South Downs; Glynde sits on the flank of Mount Caburn.
 The Elizabethan manor house, Glynde Place, is open to the public.
 Other facilities for visitors include a teashop, a forge, and a paragliding and hang-gliding centre.
 North of the village is Glyndebourne, where opera is performed.
+The village has a total of 27 listed buildings by Historic England, including Glynde Place, a Grade 1 Listed Building.

+The Trevor Arms was a pub in the village, near the station, but it closed in January 2017.
+In July 2025, it reopened under new ownership.

+Sites of Special Scientific Interest

+There are three Sites of Special Scientific Interest (SSSIs) in the parish.
+Southerham Grey Pit and Southerham Machine Bottom Pit are disused chalk pits, which display a wide variety of fossilised fish remains.
+Lewes Downs is a SSSI designated for its biological interest; it forms is an isolated area of the South Downs.